The Critical Need for More Black Physicians

 Black History Month celebrates the achievements of people of African descent in American life.
 Its 2022 theme is Black Health and Wellness, as chosen by the Association for the Study of African American Life and History (ASALH).

 ASALH, which is credited for founding Black History Month, selected this theme to celebrate the achievements of Black medical scholars and practitioners and to honor the ways Black communities have cared for their own physical and mental health in the face of racism.

-When Black doctors treat Black people, patients experience better health and lower mortality.
+When Black doctors treat Black patients, those patients experience better health and lower mortality.
 One widely reported study found that Black men who visited Black doctors were more likely to follow preventive health guidelines than when they saw white doctors.

 The patients with Black doctors took more advantage of flu shots and diabetes screenings (47% more) and cholesterol screenings (72% more) than the patients randomly assigned white doctors.